 Shapes, colours, materials and positions are carefully alternated to create balanced combinations.
-Which is part of the reason why Ikebana arrangements are so striking and eye catching!
+Which is part of the reason why Ikebana arrangements are universally striking and eye-catching!

 Nature is most often asymmetric and so are Ikebana arrangements.

-Creating an harmonious asymmetric composition is much more difficult than going for symmetry, but the result is a rewarding mix of movement and character.
+Creating harmonious asymmetric compositions is much more difficult than going for symmetry, but the result is a rewarding mix of movement and character.

 Clean sculptural lines, negative space and overall harmony make Ikebana arrangements distinctively minimalist.
-In fact – thanks to their overall striking appearance – they are the perfect stand-alone décor piece for a minimalist space.
+In fact, their overall striking appearance makes them an ideal stand-alone décor piece for a minimalist space.

 Ikebana arrangements celebrate nature.
-As such, the elements of an arrangement are most often plants that live in the same area, that you could find together in nature.
+As such, the elements of an arrangement are most often plants that could be found together in nature.

-From branches' colours & shapes to the selection of vessels, everything can be chosen to match with a season.
+From branches' colours & shapes to the selection of vessels, all elements of an Ikebana arrangement can be chosen to match with a season.

 Dry branches will be mostly used during autumn and winter.

-For a spring arrangement, stems will often be highly bended to represent strong winds.
+For a spring arrangement, stems will often be highly bent to represent strong winds.